designedmind/2017/CFP.md

 REPRESENTING OURSELVES

-A pervasive assumption, held by scientists and non-scientists alike, is that consciousness is so distinct and mysterious that understanding it scientifically will require a new _kind_ of scientific explanation: either we will need to admit consciousness as a new, all-pervasive primitive phenomenon in the world, or content ourselves with _identifying_ consciousness with some kind of general-purpose information-processing, with no real insight into why such an identification makes sense.
-This starting point relegates consciousness to a rather passive role, serendipitous but otherwise useless, is free of specifics that distinguish it from any other kind of information processing that occurs in the biological world.
+Consciousness is often held to be so distinct a phenomenon that a theory of it will require a new kind of science, perhaps one which posits consciousness as an all-pervasive primitive feature of the universe.
+At best, we will have to content ourselves with _identifying_ consciousness with some kind of general-purpose information-processing, with no real insight into why such an identification makes sense.
+This relegates consciousness to a rather passive role, serendipitous but otherwise useless, free of specifics that distinguish it from any other kind of information processing that occurs in the biological world.

-This is a compelling intuition, but conspicuously neglects the distinct role that consciousness plays in our overt behaviour.
+This is a compelling intuition, but neglects the distinct role that consciousness plays in our behaviour.
 Human beings have a rich set of consciousness-related capabilities: they can describe the world _from a vantage point_, report on how things _seem_ from that vantage point, summarise their goals and plans, explain the world around them in terms of possibilities for action, and justify the actions they take in terms of consciously held